okba-zoueghi/mega-download/README.md

   -f, --force-logout    Force mega logout
 ```

+Note: missing files are checked only for links containing folders (not supported for single file links)
 ### Example:

 The '--link' option can be used one or multiple times to downloads files from several links.